BardenB/IronList/README.md

 # IronList

-A small CLI tool for managing a simple date-tagged todo list stored in a plain text file.
+A small CLI tool for managing a simple date-tagged to-do list stored in a plain text file.

-This README documents the current commands, flags and behaviors implemented in the codebase.

 ---